Dominic A. Pacyga: Early life

 guard in the Union Stock Yard while attending college.
 Pacyga matriculated at the University of Illinois, Chicago, where he earned a BA in 1971, an MA in 1973, and a PhD in 1981.
 His dissertation on Polish workers in Chicago's South Side, 1880 to 1921, was supervised by Professor Leo Schelbert and had financial support from the Polish American Congress, the Kosciuszko Foundation, and the Polish American Scholarship Fund.
+In 1983 he and the historian Kathleen Alaimo married.
+They have two daughters.